kmnhan/erlabpy/docs/source/readme.rst

 .. include:: ../../README.rst

-For the list of packages and modules provided by ERLabPy, see :doc:`reference`.
+For a full list of modules provided by ERLabPy, see the :doc:`reference`.